sdesalas/trifleJS/README.md

 The following is a list of features that have been ported from PhantomJS.

-We are targetting version 1.7 as webdriver support (added in v 1.8) is too much work to put in at this stage.
+We are targetting version 1.7 as webdriver support (added in v 1.8) is too much work to put in at this stage and provides only marginal benefit.

 ### API Implementation